What is an export list?

-- Examples of states where this appears on the list include: New York, California, Pennsylvania, New Jersey, Michigan, and Arizona
+Examples of states where this appears on the export list include: New York, California, Pennsylvania, New Jersey, Michigan, and Arizona

-- Examples of states where this appears on the list include: Michigan, California, New York, Pennsylvania, Montana, and Maryland
+Examples of states where this appears on the export list include: Michigan, California, New York, Pennsylvania, Montana, and Maryland

-- Examples of states where this appears on the list include: New York, Maryland, Nevada, Idaho, Montana, and New Jersey
+Examples of states where this appears on the export list include: New York, Maryland, Nevada, Idaho, Montana, and New Jersey

-- Examples of states where this appears on their list include: Connecticut, Nevada, Idaho, Maryland, New Jersey, and California
+Examples of states where this appears on the export list include: Connecticut, Nevada, Idaho, Maryland, New Jersey, and California

-- Examples of states where this does appear on their list include: Arizona, Nevada, and Montana
+Examples of states where this does appear on their export list include: Arizona, Nevada, and Montana

-- Examples of states where this doe NOT appear on their list include California, Maryland, and Connecticut.
+Examples of states where this doe NOT appear on their export list include California, Maryland, and Connecticut.

-- Examples of states where this does appear on their list include: Pennsylvania, New Jersey, Idaho, and Nevada
+Examples of states where this does appear on their export list include: Pennsylvania, New Jersey, Idaho, and Nevada

-- Examples of states where this does NOT appear include: Connecticut and Michigan
+Examples of states where this does NOT appear on their export list include: Connecticut and Michigan